-Drama harnesses creativity, confidence, team-working skills, independent working and thinking,

-'presence', verbal skills and knowledge of the art of theatre.
+Drama harnesses creativity, confidence, team-working skills, independent working and thinking, 'presence', verbal skills and knowledge of the art of theatre.
 Students devise their own work from a variety of stimuli, perform a range of scripted material and explore a range of texts and live theatre throughout the course.

 Drama GCSE and BTEC Level 1/ Level 2 Tech Award in Performing Arts (Acting) can both lead to A Level Drama and Theatre, university degree courses or a vocational degree at Drama School.
-Careers benefitting from the study of Drama include:

-Acting, Directing, Stage Management and Theatre Design, Law, Journalism, TV Presenting, Radio, ... and any job which involves an element of public speaking or presentation, such as Sales and Marketing.
+Careers benefitting from the study of Drama include: acting, directing, stage management and theatre design, law, journalism, TV presenting, radio... and any job which involves an element of public speaking or presentation, such as Sales and Marketing.
 Drama experience is also beneficial in jobs where people-skills and empathy are important, such as Social Care or Counselling.

-Exam Board Pearson AQA Name of Qualification BTEC Level 1/Level 2 Tech Award in Performing Arts (Acting) Drama QAN Number 60304066 60184206 Structure/Assessment 60% controlled assessment coursework and 40% exam.
+Exam Board Pearson WJEC EDUQAS Name of Qualification BTEC Level 1/Level 2 Tech Award in Performing Arts (Acting) Drama QAN Number 60304066 60184206 Structure/Assessment 60% controlled assessment coursework and 40% exam.
 Graded at Level 1 Pass, Level 2 Pass, Level 2 Merit, Level 2 and Distinction or Level 2 Distinction.
-40 % exam (1 paper), 60% controlled assessment coursework / Graded 9 to 1.
+40% exam, 40% Coursework, 20% performance exam Graded 9 to 1.

-Physical Education & Sport
+Physical Education and Sport

-Learning Area: Physical Education HOLA: Ms Yennaris Subject Coordinator: Mr T Austin and practical skills in a range of physical activities.
+Learning Area: Physical Education HOLA: Ms Yennaris Subject Coordinator: Mr T Austin

+GCSE P.E. includes theory and practical elements.
+The practical element will develop your knowledge and practical skills in a range of physical activities.
 For this, pupils will be assessed in three different activities: one team; one individual and 1 of your choice, and will also complete a Personal Exercise Programme.